List of modern great powers: England and United Kingdom (1588–)

 At the end of the 16th century, having secured its position as a strong naval power, England began to challenge the Portuguese Empire's monopoly of trade with Asia, forming private joint-stock companies to finance the voyages: most notably the English, later British, East India Company, chartered in 1600.
-The primary aim of these companies was to tap into the lucrative spice trade, an effort focused mainly on two regions: the East Indies archipelago, and India.
+The primary aim of these companies was to tap into the lucrative spice trade, focusing mainly on two regions: the East Indies archipelago and India.
 There, England competed for trade supremacy with Portugal and the Netherlands.
-Although England eventually eclipsed both countries as a colonial power, in the short term the three Anglo-Dutch Wars of the 17th century left the Netherlands with a stronger position in Asia.
+Although England eventually eclipsed both countries as a colonial power, in the short term, the three Anglo-Dutch Wars of the 17th century left the Netherlands with a stronger position in Asia.
 Hostilities ceased when, in 1688, the Dutch William of Orange invaded and ascended to the English throne in what is known as the Glorious Revolution – bringing peace between the Dutch Republic and England.
-A deal between the two nations left the spice trade of the East Indies archipelago to the Netherlands and trade with the textiles industry of India to England, but textiles soon overtook spices in terms of profitability.
+A deal between the two nations left the spice trade of the East Indies archipelago to the Netherlands and trade in the textiles industry of India to England, but textiles soon overtook spices in profitability.